More Than Politics On The Line For Voters With Preexisting Conditions

 In 2016, Rafieei was diagnosed with colon cancer.
 A year later, her doctor discovered it had spread to her liver.

-"I was taking oral chemo, morning and night — just imagine that's your breakfast, essentially and your dinner," Rafieei says.
+"I was taking oral chemo, morning and night — just imagine that's your breakfast, essentially, and your dinner," Rafieei says.

 In February, she underwent a liver transplant.